learn-co-curriculum/responsive-type/README.md

-# Responsive Type
+# Working with Responsive Type

 ## Overview

-In this lesson we will look at strategies for making adjustments to type in responsive layouts.

-## Objectives

-1. Adjust text sizing to be responsive while maintaining its size relationship to other bodies of text.
-2. Using column count to break text into columns across different screen sizes.

-## Creating Responsive Type That's Easy To Maintain

 CSS media queries are great for reshaping websites for any device, making them very responsive.
 There is still some work to do though, particularly in regard to content.
+In addition to media such as images, the text content also becomes a concern for readability.
 Depending on the screen size of a user's device, text can take up different amounts of space.
-On a site with static sized text, a user with a huge desktop monitor may see a website with large blank spaces and text sprawling in long lines across the screen, while a mobile user might be scrolling down through seemingly endless text.
+On a site with static sized text, a user with a huge desktop monitor may see a website with large blank spaces and text sprawling in long lines across the screen, while a mobile user might be scrolling down through seemingly endless text.On a small screen, text can appear large, however, on screens with higher resolution, text with fixed size could become too difficult to read, and take up way too much real estate on a smaller device.
+What are some workarounds for these styling challenges?

+## Objectives

+1. Create maintainable responsive type with em
+2. Create maintainable responsive type with column count

+## Create Maintainable Responsive Type with Em

-We want to provide a consistent experience to as many users as possible in an easy to maintain way.
-One of the best ways to do this is through relative measurements such as _em_.
+One of the best ways to create maintainable type this is through relative measurements such as _em_.

-### Em, What Else Would I Use?

 Em values are relative to the current font-size.
 Because it is a relative measurement, it is very useful for keeping type proportional.
 Let's take a look at an example where we want our header text to always be two and a half times larger than our paragraph text.
 On certain devices when the screen gets below 400px we want all of our text to become 30% larger whilst still maintaining the relationship of the heading being 2.5 times larger than our paragraph.

 ```css
 body { font-size: 100%; }